 So, try seaweed out for yourself and see if it makes a difference.
 But most importantly, make sure you get grandma onto it (and maybe even mum and dad).
 They’ll thank you later.

 WOUND HEALING PHASES

 Samaneh Ghasemi Fard, Fatemeh Tash Shamsabadi, Mozhdeh Emadi, Goh Yong Meng, Kharidah Muhammad and Suhaila Mohamed (2011).
 “Ethanolic extract of Eucheuma cottonii promotes in vivo hair growth and wound healing.”
 J. Anim.
 Vet.
 Adv 10: 601-605.
 (MedWell) DOI10.3923/javaa.2011.601.605

 Panayi A.C., Reitblat C., Orgill D.P.
 (2020) Wound Healing and Scarring.
 In: Ogawa R. (eds) Total Scar Management.
 Springer, Singapore (DOI)

 Seaweed – not just good food, Food for Health and Heal wounds faster!

-Boost immunity fast is the first line of defense and it needs to be strong.
-In the human body, the first line of defense against novel viruses is only one special cell in the army of immune defenses.
+Boost immunity fast with seaweed is the first line of defence and it needs to be strong.
+In the human body, the first line of defence against novel viruses is only one special cell in the army of immune defences.
 And Seaweed is known for building that special army – even in the elderly.

 We are hearing a lot about viruses and words like “antibodies”, “vaccines” and “immunity” are now part of our everyday language.